Imam bayıldı (imam bayildi); it’s one of those dishes – along with shepherd’s salad – that we always loved to eat when we first moved to Turkey.

 Hello Again, Imam Bayıldı

-And if you’re a lover of stuffed aubergines but fancy something lighter than meaty karnıyarık, imam bayıldı can be your ‘go to.’
+And if you’re a lover of stuffed eggplants or aubergines but fancy something lighter than meaty karnıyarık, imam bayıldı can be your ‘go to.’

 Our Recipe For Imam Bayıldı